 Educational and inspiring, the documentary is suitable for all audiences.
 For students in particular, the film illustrates that growing up in a small town in a small state does not need to be a barrier to pursuing their dreams.

 The film was produced by The West Virginia Music Hall of Fame and was funded by The West Virginia Humanities Council, the West Virginia Legislature, and the Hamilton Family Foundation.
-To purchase a copy of the film, or for information about setting up a screening: 304/342-4412; email@example.com
+For information about setting up a screening: 304/342-4412; firstname.lastname@example.org